 You’ll also require a Dolby Atmos-capable home cinema amplifier to control the sound, which the likes of Sony, Onkyo, Pioneer and Yamaha offer in their entry-level receivers.

 Not wanting to go full amp and speakers?
 Atmos is also being built into soundbars, which instead use carefully placed drivers to aim the sound around your room.
-Take a look at the Sony HT-ST5000, Yamaha YSP5600, Samsung HW-K950 or LG SJ9 for inspiration, but don’t expect much change (if any) from about £1200.

 What can I watch?

 The first was Transformers: Age of Extinction in 2014, but there are now many more (and, thankfully, better) titles to choose from, including new titles such as the award-winning La La Land and cult classics like Labyrinth.
+They'll play on any 4K Blu-ray player, so no need to worry about updating that.